DrKraig/Planning-Algorithms/PRRTstar/Readme.md

-<h1>Project 5 - PRRT*: RRT* with Potential Fields on PyGame & ROS!</h1>
+<h1>PRRT*: RRT* with Potential Fields on PyGame & ROS!</h1>

   <h2>Pre-requisites to run the code:</h2>

     1. Python 3 should be installed on your system.
     2. PyGame - Install it using 'pip install pygame'
+    3. ROS should be installed on your system along with other dependencies mentioned in ./src/turtlebot_prrtstar/

 Note:  Other libraries used are inbuilt.
-The repo also consists of a ROS package present at ./Code/ROS</br>
+The repo also consists of a ROS package present at ./src/turtlebot_prrtstar</br>

   <h2>Instructions to run the code:</h2>

-    1. Clone the repository by clicking the big green button located here: https://github.com/SamPusegaonkar/ENPM661
+    1. Clone the repository by clicking the big green button located here: https://github.com/DrKraig/Planning-Algorithms
     2. Open command prompt or terminal.
-    3. Navigate to this directory using 'cd ENPM661/Project3/'
+    3. Navigate to this directory using 'cd Planning-Algorithms/PRRTstar/src/'
     4. To Run RRT on PyGame, Navigate to 'cd PyGame'.
 If OS is Ubuntu, type 'python3 RRT_OldMap.py'
     4. To Run RRT* on PyGame, Navigate to 'cd PyGame'.
 If OS is Ubuntu, type 'python3 RRTStar_OldMap.py' or 'python3 RRTStar_NewMap.py'
     4. To Run PRRT* on PyGame, Navigate to 'cd PyGame'.
 If OS is Ubuntu, type 'python3 PRRTStar_NewMap.py'
-    4. To Run PRRT* on ROS, Navigate to 'cd ROS'.
+    4. To Run PRRT* on ROS, Checkout Readme in './src/turtlebot_prrtstar'.
     5. Enter the parameters of the robot
     6. Enjoy!